Skip to Content

 1. McKinney Falls State Park

-McKinney waterfall in Texas is the most popular and loved waterfall in Texas.
+McKinney waterfall in Texas is the most popular and loved waterfall in Texas so I could not miss it.

-This waterfall will not amaze you with its height, but with the force of the water, especially if you visit it after rain.
+This waterfall did not amaze me with its height but with the force of the water.
+I heard it is more spectacular if you visit it after rain.

 Two rivers, Williamson Creeks and Onion Creeks, meet at the falls.
 The water has strong currents.